 Habit trackers help you level up and find your personal flow

 You don't need an app to track your habits, but we highly recommend using one.
 It will be your guide as you progress, and help you stay motivated and on track.
 Apps are especially beneficial if you struggle with procrastination (both hands raised).
+And if you have trouble staying focused, you can combine habit tracking with concentration apps for better results.

 One goal our community focuses on is a more streamlined email inbox.
 If you feel out of control and overwhelmed when you log into your email every morning, it might be time to create some new habits and behaviors.